Spaceghost/deep/README.md

 # Deep

-TODO: Write a gem description
+Deep is a gem you probably shouldn't use.
+It's made for accessing data within complex data structures.

 ## Installation